httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 Currently, "https" URIs require acquiring and configuring a valid certificate, which is difficult for some deployments to do.
 Therefore, this document specifies a way for sites to serve "http" URIs over TLS without necessarily supporting strong server authentication.

+Opportunistic Security {{I-D.dukhovni-opportunistic-security}} does not provide the same guarantees as using TLS with "https" URIs; it is vulnerable to active attacks, and does not change the security context of the connection.
+Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").

 By its nature, this technique is vulnerable to active attacks.
 A mechanism for partially mitigating them is described in {{http-tls}}.
 It does not offer the same level of protection as afforded to